wso2/docs-mi/en/docs/reference/mediators/cache-mediator.md

 ## Configuration

-**Cache type** specifies whether the Cache mediator should be in the incoming path (to check the request) or in the outgoing path (to cache the response).
-Possible values are as follows.
+The **Cache type** specifies whether the Cache mediator should be in the incoming path (to check the request) or the outgoing path (to cache the response).
+Possible values are as follows:

 - **Finder** : If this is selected, the Cache mediator is used to search for the request hash of incoming messages.
 - **Collector** : If this is selected, the Cache mediator is used to collect response messages in the cache.